-I wrote this post last year to inform on the many fake reviews out in the community.
+I wrote this post in 2018 to help people understand the many fake reviews out in the community.
 Research has shown that people have figured it out.
-A recent post I wrote touched on the study showing the benefit of asking and responding to reviews.
+A post I wrote touched on the study showing the benefit of asking and responding to reviews.
 This post was written all the way back in early 2018, but data has supported my theory that a little nick on your review score can help your overall performance.
 Digging into that same article from October 2019 shows that small business conversion rate is actually significantly higher for those with a 4,6, a 4.7, 4.8, or 4.9 rating than a 5.0.
+Even more recent studies have shown the same or similar data.
 People get it.
-All 5.0 isn’t real and the data is showing that the people are responding with their wallets.
+All reviews being 5.0 isn’t real and the data is showing that the people are responding with their wallets.

 The Growth of the Fake Review Industry